bucs110fall2023/final-project-over-21/README.md

 ## Project Description

-This program shows the user their horoscope for the current day based on their birthdate and zodiac sign.
+This program shows the user a personality profile based on their birthdate and zodiac sign.

 ***